zakhov/create-pandajs-game/README.md

 [![Panda 2 Logo](https://www.panda2.io/img/logo_github.png)](https://www.panda2.io/)

 - [Panda2.io](https://www.panda2.io/) is a HTML5 game development platform made by [Eemeli Kelokorpi](https://github.com/ekelokorpi).
-Its based on Goodboy's PixiJS renderer v2 and while it's the less popular compared its contemporaries, it offers a relatively simple learning curve and the documentation provided is easy enough for anyone to pickup and learn the basics of game development and publish games in no time at all.
+It's based on Goodboy's PixiJS renderer v2 and while it is the less popular compared to its contemporaries, it offers a relatively simpler learning curve.
+Also, the documentation provided is easy enough for anyone to pickup / learn the basics of game development and start building their games in no time.
 - While Panda2 provides a powerful editor and bundling / deployment to multi-platforms, the engine itself is open source and can be updated using the `panda-toolkit` library.

 *Resources*